 Sizing a Solar Water Tank

-When sizing a solar water tank you need to consider two important variables.
+When sizing a solar water tank, you need to consider two important variables.
 First, how much draw is used per person in the house?
-An average house hold will consume 20-30 gallons per person.
+An average household will consume 20-30 gallons per person.
 This includes shower bath water, dishes, and laundry.
-So a family of two will normally require a 40 gallon storage tank as a minimum.
-Secondly, for each gallon of hot water you need the same number of square feet of collector area.
-It is very important that you don't exceed this number or you will find that in peak summer months your solar system may reach extreme temperatures.
-It is better to have a system that is under powered than over powered.
+So, a family of two will normally require a 40-gallon storage tank as a minimum.
+Secondly, each single vacuum tube will heat about 2 gallons of water.
+It is very important that you don't exceed this number, or you will find that in peak summer months your solar system may reach extreme temperatures.
+It is better to have a system that is under powered than overpowered.
 Our TZ58/1800-30R solar evacuated tubes have 30 tubes and are able to heat 60 gallons or more.
 So a 60 gallon or larger water tank would be a match for a 30 tube collector.
 Since 60 gallons is an odd sized water tank, we would normally pair this with an 80-gallon water tank.

 Another type of solar storage tank that is needed and often overlooked is an expansion tank found on the closed loop solar side of the solar heating system.
 All closed loop solar heating systems must have an expansion tank.
 Sizing of the expansion tank is very important.
 Northern Lights Solar Solutions has Italian manufactured Zilmet Solar Expansion tanks.
 These are the only tanks that are manufactured specifically for solar heating applications and can withstand higher temperatures than other hydronic style expansion tanks.
 Learn more on solar expansion tanks by clicking link.